 As soon as a part of this rent agreement has been broken, like late payment of rent, for example, you should inquire about the status of your rent payment with your tenant.

-In some cases, you may be able to uncover a late payment or work out a payment plan.
+In some situations, you may be able to uncover a late payment or work out a payment plan.
 However, if your tenant fails to provide you with a solution and starts to field your calls, or if they have already begun the move-out process without alerting you, you may need to move on to stronger courses of action.

 2. Take the Rent Out of Your Security Deposit